Nick Senzel Player Props: Reds vs. Cubs

-Nick Senzel -- with a slugging percentage of .300 in his past 10 games, including no homers) -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Jameson Taillon on the mound, on May 27 at 7:15 PM ET.
+The Cincinnati Reds, including Nick Senzel (.231 slugging percentage in past 10 games, including zero homers), battle starter Drew Smyly and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Cubs.
+In his most recent game he had a one-hit performance (1-for-3) against the Cubs.

 Nick Senzel Game Info & Props vs. the Cubs